michaeljolley/michaeljolley.github.io/content/posts/2020/2020-06-11-using-netlify-functions-with-gridsome-for-blog-comments.md

 let baseRef, latestCommitSha, treeSha, newTreeSha, comment, commentId, commitRef;
 ```

-In the snippet above, we're pulling in our external packages, referencing environment variables and defining variables we'll use as we progress.
+In the snippet above, we're pulling in our external packages, referencing environment variables, and defining variables we'll use as we progress.
 The `Octokit` object will be used to communicate with the GitHub Rest API.

 I'm not going to discuss the following code block in detail because this isn't a post about how to do things with the GitHub API, but briefly, they: